shuds13/pdb_si/README.md

 ## pdb-si

 A Python pdb extension that adds an `si` (step into) command to skip function argument lines and step directly into function bodies.

-Also skips validators and other redirects.
+Also skips decorators, validators and other redirects.

 ### Setup